Insurgentes metro station: General information

 Metro Insurgentes was built in a particular style.
 Surrounding the station is a circular shopping mall-cum-plaza, called the Glorieta de los Insurgentes.
 The station's exterior walls are intended to evoke pre-Hispanic architecture, while the platform walls are decorated with mock-ups of platforms from the Paris Métro and the London Underground.
 The station was opened on 5 September 1969.
 Exterior shots of the plaza and metro entrance were used in the 1990 motion picture Total Recall.

 This is an important station for bus transfers, connecting with an extensive local network of urban buses (RTP, or Red de Transporte de Pasajeros) that serves zones like Villa Olímpica and Tlalpan, south of the city, and Metro Indios Verdes, north of the city.
 The Insurgentes Metrobús bus rapid transit line also has a stop in the vicinity of Metro Insurgentes.

-In recent years, the Glorieta de los Insurgentes (and, therefore, the station itself), has been a meeting and starting point for some social and political rallies; for example, in December 2019, it was used as meeting point for several feminist rallies.
+In recent years, the Glorieta de los Insurgentes (and, therefore, the station itself), has been a meeting and starting point for some social and political rallies; for example, in December 2019, it was used as a meeting point for several feminist rallies.

 The station serves the following neighborhoods: Colonia Juárez and Colonia Roma Norte.